riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/step-5-fail-2-detail.png" class="img-responsive" />

-It appears we're no longer grabbing the task text correctly, the `x` symbol we're using as the delete button is coming in along with the task text.
+It appears we're no longer grabbing the task text correctly, the `x` symbol we're using as the delete button is coming in along with the text.

 So let's fix that.